729 Hennepin Avenue,

 2 people favorited this theater

-The Esquire would have several run-ins over the years with the police, mostly due to the names of the then-risque-sounding names of the films on its marquee.
-As ridiculous as it sounds today, in 1941, when the Esquire showed a movie starring former fan dancer Sally Rand called “Nude Ranch”, the authorities ordered the theater’s owners to change the name of it to “Dude Ranch” on the marquee or face fines.
+The Esquire Theatre would have several run-ins over the years with the police, mostly due to the names of the then-risque-sounding names of the films on its marquee.
+As ridiculous as it sounds today, in 1941, when the Esquire Theatre showed a movie starring former fan dancer Sally Rand called “Nude Ranch”, the authorities ordered the theatre’s owners to change the name of it to “Dude Ranch” on the marquee or face fines.

 Just login to your account and subscribe to this theater